deeptools/deeptools25/README.md

     └── triticum_wgs_SRR27887047.bam.csi
 ```

+> [!NOTE]
+>
+> There's also some extra data files in our zenodo repo, these were part of the paper but not the benchmark.

 ## Run benchmark

 Adjust the `Nthreads` variable at the top of `Snakefile` however you like it, and then: